 The steepest decline in online job postings was recorded in the UAE’s IT/telecom sector, with opportunities falling 17 per cent.

 Despite a closing of the gap between Western and Arab salaries in 2014, average wages have declined overall.

-The Gulf Business 2014 Salary Survey found that salaries for Western expatriates in the GCC fell steeply last year.
+The Gulf Business 2014 Salary Survey found that there has been an influx of well-qualified Arab expats into the GCC in the last year.